aschmelyun/aschmelyun/README.md

 ## Roadmap
 Cleaver is still very much in development, and while it's designed to remain as simple as possible there's a few features that could make for a better overall experience.
 Here's what's on the path ahead:

-- [ ] Ability to use folders in content directory
+- [x] Ability to use folders in content directory
+- [x] Add collection containing all content into each view
+- [x] A better cli interface and style during site builds
-- [ ] Ability to add in and use HTML in JSON content files
+- [x] Ability to add in and use HTML in JSON content files
 - [ ] More detailed build errors if something goes wrong
-- [ ] A better cli interface and style during site builds
+- [ ] Create and import site scaffolds from the command line

 ## Contact Info